Antidepressants

 • Trouble sleeping

 All antidepressants may cause an increased risk of suicidal thoughts.
-Contact your doctor if you notice changes in your thoughts or mood while taking antidepressants.3
+Contact your provider if you notice changes in your thoughts or mood while taking antidepressants.3

 It is important not to stop taking any antidepressants suddenly.
-This can cause negative side effects and increases the risk for depressive thoughts.
-If you need to stop taking an antidepressant, your doctor will work with you to slowly cut your dose back.1
+This can cause negative side effects and increase the risk of depressive thoughts.
+If you need to stop taking an antidepressant, your provider will work with you to slowly cut your dose back.1

 These are not all the possible side effects of antidepressants.
-Talk to your doctor about what to expect when taking antidepressants.
-You also should call your doctor if you have any changes that concern you when taking antidepressants.
+Talk to your provider about what to expect when taking antidepressants.
+You also should call your provider if you have any changes that concern you when taking antidepressants.

 Amitriptyline is the best-studied and most common antidepressant used for migraine prevention.
 It has a long history of use for migraine.
 For some people, amitriptyline may work well but cause intolerable side effects.
 In this case, nortriptyline may be an alternative.
 It is a TCA-like amitriptyline but causes fewer side effects.2

 SSRIs or SNRIs may be another option for treating migraine.
 Of these drugs, venlafaxine is most commonly used for migraine.
-If the side effects of venlafaxine are not bearable, a doctor may recommend duloxetine.
+If the side effects of venlafaxine are not bearable, your provider may recommend duloxetine.
 Duloxetine is also an SNRI, but it causes less intense side effects.2

-Before beginning treatment for migraine, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
+Before beginning treatment for migraine, tell your provider about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.

 Featured Forum